 That of course would be the first prophet named Isaiah, a contemporary of another prophet, Nahum, after whom the town of Capernaum was named.
 "Capernaum" means "village of Nahum" - and so Jesus moving to the village of Nahum was for Matthew another sign of Jesus being the Messiah, a sign the Jews could not - in his opinion - have missed if they knew their scriptures.
 That of course is a central theme throughout Matthew's gospel - that the Jews were presented with all the necessary evidence of Jesus being the Messiah but nevertheless rejected him.
-Later in both his account and in Luke's gospel as well Capernaum is severely condemned, along with Chorazin and Bethsaida, for the lack of response there to the mighty acts and deeds done by Jesus.
-Mind you, the lack of response there was in one sense not all bad, especially when you compare it to the response he eventually got in the big city of Jerusalem!
+Later in both his account and in Luke's gospel as well Capernaum is severely condemned, along with Chorazin and Bethsaida, for the lack of response there to the mighty acts and deeds done there by Jesus.

-When most of us hear this familiar passage, we come away remembering the famous "I will make you fishers of men" line - a great line, although the images that are evoked are not all flattering, which may explain why the image of Jesus as shepherd eventually took over.
-(Did you know that a common French Canadian word for "sucker" as in a gullible person is "poisson", or "fish"?)
-However, I was intrigued by the location that Matthew set for the beginning of Jesus' ministry.
+I think most of us come away from hearing this familiar passage remembering the famous "I will make you fishers of men" line - a great line, although the images that are evoked are not all flattering, which may explain why the image of Jesus as shepherd eventually took over.
+(As my brother-in-law used to say, "If fish are supposed to be 'brain food', how come they're so easy to catch?")
+However, I was more intrigued by the location that Matthew set for the beginning of

+Jesus' ministry.
 "Now when Jesus heard that John had been arrested, he withdrew to Galilee.
 He left Nazareth and made his home in Capernaum by the sea ..."
 So many questions come to mind from those two short sentences!
 Where did he withdraw from to go to Galilee?
 Couldn't have been Nazareth, because that little village is smack in the heart of Galilee.
-What happened while he was in Nazareth?
+We know him as "Jesus of Nazareth" so what happened while he was in Nazareth?
 Why did he leave there?
 Was Capernaum really his home town?
-Seems to be the case, because even Mark reports that when Jesus had returned there after a healing and preaching and teaching tour of the area the word circulated that "Jesus was home".
-And of course the big question of where had Jesus been all the years up until now?
+That seems to be the case, because even Mark reports that when Jesus had returned to Capernaum after a healing and preaching and teaching tour of the area the word circulated that "Jesus was home".
+And of course there's the big question of where had Jesus been all the years up until now?